Is It Possible to Get a DUI on Private Property?

 DUI laws that apply to private property open to the public are usually broad enough to cover parking lots where the public is invited for business or entertainment purposes.
 As a result, in most jurisdictions, the parking lots of restaurants, shopping malls, schools, office buildings, hospitals, and parks are open to the public for DUI purposes.
 Additionally, DUI laws usually apply to the parking lots and common areas of multi-family residential dwellings such as trailer parks, apartment complexes, and condominiums.

-On the other hand, the statutory language of "open to the public" doesn't typically cover the driveways of private residences.
+The statutory language of "open to the public" doesn't typically cover the driveways of private residences.
 Even though social and business guests are allowed to use private driveways, the use is generally limited to a few privileged individuals.

 FACING A DUI?